 You can bring your own food, or have lunch at one of the restaurants inside, but it tends to be very busy, with high prices too.
 There are lots of benches and picnic areas you can use when the weather is fine.

 Located on top of the A’DAM Tower, the A’DAM Lookout used to be the headquarters for Shell.
 Nowadays, it’s a popular tourist attraction and one of the best spots for an amazing high-angle view of Amsterdam.

 Getting up there is half the fun – you’ll travel in a glass-ceilinged elevator that takes just 22 seconds to reach the 20th floor!

 The view isn’t the only reason to come here, though.
-A’DAM Lookout also has an interactive exhibition, with a free audio tour about the city’s history and culture.
+A’DAM Lookout also has an interactive exhibition, with a free audio tour of the city’s history and culture.
 And if that rapid ascent in the elevator didn’t get your heart racing, perhaps the ‘Over The Edge’ swing will!
-Dangling 100 metres above the ground, it takes you to and from over the edge of the tower.
+Dangling 100 meters above the ground, it takes you to and from over the edge of the tower.

 Alternatively, you can enjoy some slightly less terrifying fun in the Amsterdam VR ride, a virtual reality rollercoaster through the city.

 Good to know: The Lookout also has a nice rooftop bar, and a nice restaurant for a special dinner.
 The restaurant – called Moon – revolves on one rotation of its axis in an hour, and all tables are next to the window.
 A ticket here is also included with the I Amsterdam City Card.

 The largest science museum in the Netherlands, NEMO is something nice to do in Amsterdam for the whole family.
 While it’s fun for adults too, NEMO is an absolute must if you are visiting Amsterdam with kids and are looking for something a bit more entertaining and hands-on than the ‘regular’ museums.